Victims criticize church after Catholic sex abuse report - WTOP News

 When Cardinal William Keeler released the Baltimore list in 2002, his decision earned the diocese a reputation for transparency at a time when the nationwide scope of wrongdoing remained largely unexposed.
 But years later, a Pennsylvania grand jury accused Keeler himself of covering up abuse allegations in the 1980s.

-While Baltimore was among the first, other dioceses across the country have published similar lists in the years since.
+While Baltimore was among the first, other dioceses across the country have since published similar lists.

 “But there’s always the concern that even credibly accused people have been left off these lists,” said Terence McKiernan, president of BishopAccountability.org, which tracks clergy abuse nationwide.
 “Now, in Baltimore, we have confirmation that’s what was happening.”

-Several of the clergy members not on the church’s list had been asked to leave the ministry, according to the report.
-In some cases, church officials engaged in mediation or agreed to financial settlements with victims — actions that suggest the allegations were considered credible, McKiernan said.
+Several of the clergy members not on the church’s list admitted to abusing children and teens, according to the report.
+Sometimes they were asked to leave the ministry but often avoided serious consequences.
+In some cases, church officials agreed to financial settlements with victims — actions that suggest the allegations were considered credible, McKiernan said.

 For example, one victim repeatedly contacted church officials in the late 1990s and early 2000s to report abuse he experienced in the 1930s at the hands of Father Alphonsus Figlewski, who would take altar boys on Baltimore’s streetcars and touch them inappropriately, according to the report.
 The diocese ultimately engaged in mediation and reached a settlement, the report says — but Figlewski was never listed as a credibly accused priest.